 Target/Goal Action/Strategy Who When Reporting 3.3.1.
 To develop a systematic assessment and monitoring of student support services for student health and well being Develop a systematic assessment and monitoring service for students in need of health, learning, and/or behaviour support services.
-Principal / SENCO 2016 onwards Done, Client Review Team meeting every week 3.3.2.
+Principal / SENCO 2017 onwards Ongoing, client review meetings every week 3.3.2.
 All of F1 students engage in at least one sport All Form 1 students take up 1 Sport, 1 Cultural Club and 1 Service Club as an ECA.
 Sports Clubs to provide one active session for members each month (approx. 7-8 per year).
-ECA Coordinator Sports Master 2016 onwards 2016 onwards Done Partially done 3.3.3.
+ECA Coordinator Sports Master 2017 onwards 2017 onwards Ongoing Partially done 3.3.3.
 All students have access to resilience training and stress management training Provide Outward Bound or Outward Bound type experiences to students as needed.
-The College Moral & Civic Education programme covers topics on resilience and stress management.
-VP Pastoral VP Pastoral 2016 onwards 2016 onwards Partially done done
+The College Moral &amp; Civic Education programme covers topics on resilience and stress management.
+VP Pastoral VP Pastoral 2017 onwards 2017 onwards Partially done.
+F3 programme on OLE Day Partially done.
+Talk on stress, with topics in FT lessons